-Another service provided by the T8TA health hub is helping northern First Nations clients with applications for the financial assistance required to access health care.
+T8TA is helping northern First Nations clients with applications for the financial assistance that is available to access health care.
 On occasion, clients must travel to areas with specialized medical health services that are not available locally.

 This service is for registered off-reserve First Nations clients living in northeastern BC (including Fort St. John, Chetwynd, Hudson’s Hope, Pouce Coupe, Kelly Lake, Tumbler Ridge, Dawson Creek, Taylor, Fort Nelson, and all points in between).

 Provincial Ministry of Employment and Income Assistance clients residing off reserve are covered through the Ministry’s Medical Transportation Program.
 Please phone: 1-866-866-0800

 Some First Nations provide Medical Transportation Assistance to their members living off reserve anywhere in BC/Canada.
 Clients can contact their respective First Nation to enquire about extended Medical Transportation benefits for their off reserve members.